Pablo Casals: Legacy

 In 1959, American writer Max Eastman wrote of Casals:He is by common consent the greatest cellist that ever lived.
 Fritz Kreisler went farther and described him as "the greatest man who ever drew a bow."

 The southern part of the highway C-32 in Catalonia, Spain, is named Autopista de Pau Casals.

 The International Pau Casals Cello Competition is held in Kronberg and Frankfurt am Main, Germany, under the auspices of the Kronberg Academy once every four years, starting in 2000, to discover and further the careers of the future cello elite, and is supported by the Pau Casals Foundation, under the patronage of his widow, Marta Casals Istomin.
 One of the prizes is the use of one of the Gofriller cellos owned by Casals.
 The first top prize was awarded in 2000 to Claudio Bohórquez.

-Australian radio broadcaster Phillip Adams often fondly recalls Casals' 80th birthday press conference where, after complaining at length about the troubles of the world, he paused to conclude with the observation: "The situation is hopeless.
+Australian radio broadcaster Phillip Adams often fondly recalls Casals's 80th birthday press conference where, after complaining at length about the troubles of the world, he paused to conclude with the observation: "The situation is hopeless.
 We must take the next step".

-American comedian George Carlin, in his interview for the Archive of American Television, refers to Casals when discussing the restless nature of an artist's persona.
-As Carlin states, when Casals (then aged 93) was asked why he continued to practice the cello three hours a day, Casals replied, "'I'm beginning to notice some improvement ...'
-[A]nd that's the thing that's in me.
-I notice myself getting better at this," Carlin continued.

 In Puerto Rico, the Casals Festival is still celebrated annually.
 There is also a museum dedicated to the life of Casals located in Old San Juan.
-On 3 October 2009, Sala Sinfónica Pau Casals, a symphony hall named in Casals' honour, opened in San Juan, Puerto Rico.
+On 3 October 2009, Sala Sinfónica Pau Casals, a symphony hall named in Casals's honour, opened in San Juan, Puerto Rico.
 The $34 million building, designed by Rodolfo Fernandez, is the latest addition to the Centro de Bellas Artes complex.
 It is the new home of the Puerto Rico Symphony Orchestra.

-Prades, France, is home to another Pablo Casals Museum located inside the public library.
+Prades, France, is home to another Pau Casals Museum located inside the public library.
 Many of the artist's memorabilia and precious documents are there: photos, concert outfits, authentic letters, original scores of the Pessebre, interview soundtracks, films, paintings, a cello, and his first piano.

-In Tokyo, the Casals Hall opened in 1987 as a venue for chamber music.
+In Tokyo, the Casals Hall, designed by Arata Isozaki, opened in 1987 as a venue for chamber music.
 Pau Casals Elementary School in Chicago is named in his honor.
 I.S.
 181 in the Bronx is also named after Casals.

-Casals' motet O vos omnes, composed in 1932, is frequently performed today.
+Casals's motet O vos omnes, composed in 1932, is frequently performed today.

 In Pablo Larraín's 2016 film Jackie, Casals is played by Roland Pidoux.

 In 2019, Casal's album Bach Six Cello Suites was selected by the Library of Congress for preservation in the National Recording Registry as "culturally, historically, or aesthetically significant".